mootoday/cli-template/README.md

 # cli-template

-A Rust CLI that follows clig.dev best practices
+A Rust CLI template that follows clig.dev best practices.
+Use this to start your own CLI.

 ## Purpose